 Our gateway to Facebook and all of the social media features available.
 This is the place to go to post remarks about breaking news stories, add your opinions, or visit our photo galleries; compiled from events happening in and around St Augustine, St Johns County, and the Beaches.

 All the news that fits in 140 characters — including the URL.
-This is the place for “on-the-go” readers, who also want to be “in-the-know” throughout the day.
-Follow us on twitter and you’ll be notified as soon as each article is posted to our website.
+This is the place for “on-the-go” readers, who also want to be “in the know” throughout the day.
+Follow us on Twitter and you’ll be notified as soon as each article is posted on our website.
 If the topic is of interest, just click the embedded link to be taken to the full story with pictures.